-Animal Tissue Culture Lab Design: Design and Layout of Animal Tissue Culture Laboratory
+Figure 1: Design and Layout of Animal Tissue Culture Laboratory

 Provision must be made for preparation and sterilization, aseptic handling, other activities within the culture area including centrifugation, cell counting, microscopy, incubation, and storage at room temperature, 4⁰C, −20⁰C, and −196⁰C.
 Number of users determine how many laminar-flow hoods will be required (based on whether people can share hoods or will require a hood each for most of the day) and whether a large area will be needed to handle bioreactors, animal tissue dissections, or large numbers of cultures.

 The largest area should be given to the culture operation, which has to accommodate laminar-flow hoods, cell counters, centrifuges, incubators, microscopes, and using stocks of reagents, media, glassware, and plastics, and, if possible, a quarantine area in design and layout of culture room.
 The second largest is for wash up, preparation, and sterilization, the third is for storage, and the fourth is for incubation.

 Facilities for washing up and for sterilization should be located (a) close to the aseptic area that they service and (b) on an outside wall to allow for the possibility of heat extraction from ovens and steam vents from autoclaves in design and layout of culture room.

 What is the scale of the work contemplated and how much storage space will this require for disposable plastics, and so on?
 What proportion of the work will be cell line work, with its requirement for storage in liquid nitrogen.